At left: The haunted “Witch’s Grave” of York, Maine

-On 17 Oct 1999, I visited the Old Burying Yard on Rte.
+On 17 Oct 1999, I investigated the “witch’s grave” in the Old Burying Yard on Rte.
 1a in York Harbor, Maine.
 It’s a small cemetery on the side of the road nearest the water, slightly west of the downtown area.
 You can park in town and walk back to it.

-On this day, I was searching for the grave of witch “Mary Miller Jason.”
+On this day, I was searching for the grave of supp0sed-witch “Mary Miller Jason.”
 That was the name reported in at least one book about the ghosts of Maine, and at several websites.

 Instead, I found a grave that matched the book’s description, but the woman was Mary Nasson, wife of Samuel Nasson.